ADAM

 Step 2:

 After submitting their details, ADAM sends an email to confirm the parents email address.
 The email will contain a link to the application form which they will need to click on to proceed.
+If the school has set up online agreements for the Admissions Parents audience, applicants are first asked to read and respond to each outstanding agreement before the application form is shown.
 The parent will be asked to complete the application form with both their and the applicant child’s information.

 If ADAM determines that the family already exists in its database, they will be prompted to log in first.
 Only the child’s information will be requested.